jagereren/algo-functions/README.md

 # algo-functions
-some functions in C (algorithm course)
+some functions in C about quadtrees (algorithm course)